gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Follow a particular entity such as product, brand, collection specified by its ID.
+Adds a product, brand, or item to the user's followed list by its ID.

 *Returned Response:*